1. Travel Advances

 - Direct payment into the recipient's bank account.
 This is the preferred method.

-- Pre-paid card – you will be issued with a Mastercard which can be used to make purchases or withdraw cash while travelling on University business.
+- Prepaid Card – you will be issued with a Prepaid Visa card which can be used to make purchases or withdraw cash while travelling on University business.

 Please note: Cash overseas is not covered by University insurance (up to £2,500 is covered in the UK).